Tate cohomology of Whittaker lattices and base change of generic representations of ${\rm GL}_n$: Preliminaries

-\begin{remark} \rm Let $k$ be an algebraically closed field and let $\pi$ be a $k$-representation of $G$.
-If the characteristic of $k$ is 0 then $\pi$ is cuspidal if and only if $\pi$ is supercuspidal.
+The representation $\pi$ is called supercuspidal if for all proper subgroups $Q_\lambda = M_\lambda \ltimes U_\lambda$ of $G$ and for all irreducible $R$-representations $\sigma$ of $M_\lambda$, the representation $(\pi,V)$ is not a subquotient of $i_Q^G(\sigma)$. \begin{remark} \rm Let $k$ be an algebraically closed field, and let $\pi$ be a smooth $k$-representation of $G$.
+If the characteristic of $k$ is $0$, then $\pi$ is cuspidal if and only if $\pi$ is supercuspidal.
 But when characteristic of $k$ is $l > 0$, there are cuspidal representations of $G$ which are not supercuspidal.
 For details, see \cite[Section 2.5, Chapter 2]{MR1395151}. \end{remark}